 A PDC Machines high pressure gas compressor in operation is more isentropic than adiabatic.
 The exponent runs between isothermal and adiabatic.
 As a result, higher compression ratios can be achieved.
 In some cases compression ratios as high as one hundred to one are possible.
 This would be difficult or impossible to achieve with conventional diaphragm compressor unit.

 The operation of a diaphragm compressor is very simple, employing basically only the gas and hydraulic systems.
 The gas system as depicted in Fig.1 consists of the three piece diaphragm set and the inlet and outlet process check valves.

 The hydraulic system Fig.2 employs a crank driven piston that moves a column of hydraulic fluid through the suction and discharge cycles.
 Compression occurs as the hydraulic fluid is pushed upward to fill the lower plate cavity, exerting a uniform force against the bottom of the diaphragm set.
 This deflects the diaphragm set into the upper cavity that is filled with the process gas.
-The deflection of the diaphragm set against the upper gas plate cavity first compresses the process gas and then expels it through the discharge check valve.
-As the piston reverses to begin the suction cycle, the diaphragm set is drawn downward to hug the lower cavity while the inlet check valve opens and fills the upper cavity with a fresh charge of process gas.
+The deflection of the diaphragm set against the upper gas plate cavity first compresses the gas and then expels it through the discharge check valve.
+As the piston reverses to begin the suction cycle, the diaphragm set is drawn downward to hug the lower cavity while the inlet check valve opens and fills the upper cavity with a fresh charge of gas.
 The piston passes through bottom dead center and begins its upward stroke, and the compression cycle is repeated.

-Major compressor components
+Major process gas compressor components

 Oil relief valve